Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

     **Prerequisite:** :weapon-prop-automatic: **Automatic** property and :weapon-prop-reload: **Reload (8+)**

     When you take the :rsc-a: **Attack** action, you can choose to expend 8 pieces of the weapon's ammunition to spray shots in a 15-foot Cube within the weapon's normal range.
-Each creature in that area must succeed on a Dexterity saving throw against your Weapon Save DC or take damage.
-Roll the weapon's damage, and apply it to each creature that failed the save.
+Each creature in that area must succeed on a Dexterity saving throw against your Weapon Save DC or take the Weapon's damage.
 You can't make this special attack if you have less than 8 ammunition in the weapon.

 - ### Tap